-Colombia's FARC dissidents set to launch new offensive
+Colombia's FARC dissident leader issues new call to arms, three years after peace deal

 Others remained armed or formed new units, continuing lucrative drug trafficking, illegal mining activities or attacks on the military.

-“The start of a new guerrilla group by Ivan Márquez is a politically significant event, but at this point does not alter the country’s security profile or security risks.
+“The start of a new guerrilla group by Ivan Marquez is a politically significant event, but at this point does not alter the country’s security profile or security risks.
 Most likely members of the group aren’t even in Colombia to begin with,” said Sergio Guzman, founder of Colombia Risk Analysis.

 Many active rebels are believed to base themselves in neighboring Venezuela.
+Last month, Venezuelan President Nicolas Maduro said both Marquez and Santrich were welcome in his country.

 Santrich, whose birth name is Seuxis Pausias Hernandez, is wanted in extradition by the United States for alleged conspiracy to export 10 tonnes of cocaine.